 How To Prevent Fleas From Returning

-As well as lathering up your furry friend in shampoo suds, it’s important to remove the fleas from all other places, otherwise, it’s almost guaranteed they will shortly return.
+As well as lathering up your furry friend in shampoo suds, it’s important to remove the fleas from all other places, otherwise, it’s pretty much guaranteed they will soon return.

-It basically calls for a serious spring clean of your home.
-Dusting and vacuuming will also be really important, before wiping down surfaces with a multipurpose cleaner.
+It calls for a serious spring cleaning of your home.
+Dusting and vacuuming will be really important before wiping down surfaces with a multipurpose cleaner.

 I did just mention it, but your dog’s bed is a big culprit that can’t be ignored.
 Giving your dog’s bed a thorough wash is super important.